fernando614/portfolio/README.md

-# Repositorio de proyectos
-# descripción
+# Repository
-aquí voy a subir todos mis proyectos y códigos
-# Aplicación Mexi-Macros
+# description
+# Desktop Fitness Aplication
 Mexi-Macros – Personal Nutrition & Fitness Tracker This application allows users to log in or register to access their personalized account.
 When registering, users create a username and password, and provide details such as name, age, weight, and height.